 There are dozens of cancers and numerous subtypes that strike children of ages 0 -14 years.
 Childhood cancers are often different than adult cancers as their cancers are not linked strongly to risk factors related to lifestyle or the environment.
-After accidents, cancer is the second greatest cause of death among children.
+In the US, cancer is the leading cause of death by disease in children.

 - An estimated 11,050 new cancer cases will be diagnosed in the U.S. in 2020.
 One in 389 children will be diagnosed with cancer by age 15.